dre32722/dre32722.github.io/assets/handsonlabs/exploretheapis-4.md

 # Explore the APIs using an Online Python Service

-One of the nice thing about modern APIs, is that we can choose our favourite programming language to access the them.
+One of the nice thing about modern APIs, is that we can choose our favourite programming language to access them.
 In this section of the handson lab you will

 ## Get the code snippet from Postman
 If you have been following through the handson labs you will already have a Postman collection with your Get and Post operations to access the APIs already saved.